skip to Main Content

 • Children: If you bear additional children after executing your will and designating certain beneficiaries, Virginia law has special provisions that apply.
 Any child born after you create a will is entitled to claim the share he or she would if you died without a will.
 Therefore, you might consider executing a codicil to change this arrangement if it doesn’t represent your wishes.

-• New Assets: You’ll likely acquire new real and personal property after you execute your will, so you could prepare a codicil if you intend to specifically bequeath it.
+• New Assets: You’ll likely acquire new real and personal property after you execute it, so you could prepare a codicil if you intend to specifically bequeath it.

 A codicil is generally used to revoke or add certain provisions to your will, so it must be executed in the same way as a will in order to be valid under Virginia law.
 Therefore, the codicil must be in writing and signed by you as testator; plus, two competent, disinterested individuals must need to witness the signing of the codicil.